Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Excitation spectrum of moving stripe patterns

-We now analyze in more detail the long wavelength behavior of the two gapless excitation bands ($b = 1,2$), focusing in particular on the velocities of sound waves propagating parallel ($c_{b,+}$) and antiparallel ($c_{b,-}$) to the momentum direction.
-For $\px > 0$, these velocities characterize the linear dispersions of the gapless bands near the edges of the first Brillouin zone, namely, $\omega_{b,k_x} \simeq c_{b,+} k_x$ near $k_x = 0$ and $\omega_{b,k_x} \simeq c_{b,-} (2 k_1 - k_x)$ near $k_x = 2 k_1$.
-The same relations hold for $\px < 0$, with the roles of $c_{b,+}$ and $c_{b,-}$ interchanged.
-As illustrated in Fig.~\ref{fig:sound_vel}, for both the spin ($b = 1$) and density ($b = 2$) sound modes, the velocities in the direction of the momentum differ from those in the opposite direction, except at $\px = 0$, where the two become equal.
+We now analyze in more detail the long wavelength behavior of the two gapless excitation bands ($b = 1,2$), focusing in particular on the velocities of sound waves propagating parallel ($c_{b,+}$) and antiparallel ($c_{b,-}$) to the $x$ direction.
+These velocities characterize the linear dispersions of the gapless bands near the center of the first Brillouin zone, namely, $\omega_{b,k_x} = c_{b,+} k_x + O(k_x^3)$ for $k_x > 0$ and $\omega_{b,k_x} = - c_{b,-} k_x + O(k_x^3)$ for $k_x < 0$.
+As illustrated in Fig.~\ref{fig:sound_vel}, for both the spin ($b = 1$) and density ($b = 2$) sound modes, the velocities in the positive $x$ direction differ from those in the negative $x$ direction, except at $\px = 0$, where the two become equal.
 This symmetry at $\px = 0$ reflects the underlying symmetry of the excitation spectrum with respect to the center of the Brillouin zone, as discussed earlier.
+More generally, at arbitrary $\px$ one has $c_{b,+}(-\px) = c_{b,-}(\px)$.

 The density sound velocities $c_{2,\pm}$ are always real and positive.
-In the limit $|\px| \to 1$, they approach the expressions $c_{2,\pm} \to c_{\pm x} \mp v_x$, where $c_{+x}$ ($c_{-x}$) denotes the speed of density sound waves propagating along (against) the $x$ direction in the plane-wave phase.
+In the limit $|\px| \to 1$, they approach the expressions $c_{\pm x} \mp v_x$, where $c_{+x}$ ($c_{-x}$) denotes the speed of density sound waves propagating along (against) the $x$ direction in the plane-wave phase.
 Note that $c_{+x} \neq c_{-x}$ in the presence of nonzero spin-dependent interactions ($g_{ss} \neq 0$)~\cite{Martone2012}.

 In contrast, the behavior of the spin sound velocities reveals the onset of instability.
 As $|\px|$ increases, one of the two velocities $c_{1,\pm}$ becomes negative at a certain point, indicating the emergence of an energetic instability, as previously discussed.
 For high Raman coupling, this instability is soon followed by the appearance of complex sound velocities: both $c_{1,+}$ and $c_{1,-}$ acquire imaginary parts of equal magnitude.
 These imaginary parts first grow with $|\px|$, then decrease, and vanish as $|\px| \to 1$.
 In this limit, the real parts tend towards opposite values, satisfying $c_{1,+} = - c_{1,-}$.
-This behavior confirms that the emergence of energetic instability is a necessary precursor to ensuring continuity of the excitation spectrum slope in the comoving frame at the points $k_x = \pm 2 k_1^{\mathrm{PW}}$ in the plane-wave phase.
+This behavior confirms that the emergence of energetic instability is a necessary precursor to ensuring continuity of the excitation spectrum slope in the comoving frame at the points $k_x = \pm 2 k_1$ in the plane-wave phase.